Integral conditions for nonuniform $\mu$-dichotomy on the half-line: Abstract

 \section{Abstract}

-We give necessary integral conditions and sufficient ones for a general concept of dichotomy for evolution operators which includes as particular cases the well-known concepts of nonuniform exponential dichotomy and nonuniform polynomial dichotomy and also contains new situations.
+We give necessary integral conditions and sufficient ones for the existence of a general concept of $\mu$-dichotomy for evolution operators defined on the half-line which includes as particular cases the well-known concepts of nonuniform exponential dichotomy and nonuniform polynomial dichotomy, and also contains new situations.
+Additionally, we consider an adapted notion of Lyapunov function and use our results to obtain necessary and sufficient conditions for the existence of nonuniform $\mu$-dichotomies using these Lyapunov functions.

 \subjclass[2010]{47D06,34D09} \keywords{Evolution operators, nonuniform dichotomies, Datko theorem}